 - Do not try to convince somebody by relying on tradition “we always do that” or the majority “everybody knows that”, new ideas are never main stream at the beginning

 That said I welcome you to disagree with me in a civilized manner.
 Just because we disagree we do not have to go to war.
 I do not think that the spirit of the Bush administration has been adopted by the US public which is my main audience based on my Google Analytics stats.
-What the Iranians can, many of them read my blog too, you can too.
+What the Iranians can, some of them read my blog, you can too.